lucasalexandre-cc/cypress-ssr-localhost-mocker/README.md

 ## Overview

 Enhance your Cypress testing experience when working with server-side rendering frameworks like Next.js by seamlessly mocking API calls from your server to other localhost api's.
-Introducing Cypress SSR Localhost Mocket, a library designed to address the challenges of mocking server requests during automated tests.
+Introducing Cypress SSR Localhost Mocker, a library designed to address the challenges of mocking server requests during automated tests.

 #### The Challenge